 3. Double Blind – Placebo Controlled – Randomised

 This is the gold standard of testing and completely eliminates the placebo effect.
 Subjects are randomly assigned a group and neither the subjects nor those measuring them know which group they are in.
 This is the type of trial that is typically used for high-grade pharmaceuticals and medicine.
 Being both extremely expensive, time-consuming, and impossible to manipulate it is rarely used in the beauty industry

 You should still look out for certain things: Who conducted the clinical trial?
 Was it independent?
 When was it carried out?
 On how many people, over how long, what was the age range?
 For example, if you are a 50 year woman and looking at clinical trials conducted on 20-40 year olds, it is far from certain that you will experience the same effects as those observed in the trial.

 At Ingenious we believe in science and rigorous testing.
 We want our customers to have faith in our claims and know their money is well spent.

 Recently we commissioned the largest independent clinical trial ever conducted on a collagen supplement (116 women were recruited aged between 30-60 years).
 It was a double-blind and placebo-controlled trial in which 98% of women taking Ingenious Beauty experienced a significant improvement to the quality of their skin in at least one clinical measure.
-77% experienced a reduction in fine lines and wrinkles, 55% experienced increased elasticity, 62% experienced greater hydration and according to a blinded photographic comparison of randomised before and after facial images, 73% showed a significant improvement in overall facial appearance.
-Our full clinical trial results will be posted on our website soon, so watch this space…
+77% experienced a reduction in fine lines and wrinkles, 62% experienced greater hydration, 55% experienced increased elasticity, and according to a blinded photographic comparison of randomised before and after facial images, 73% showed a significant improvement in overall facial appearance.
+Our full clinical trial results can be seen here